Phoenix-bot Phoenix King

 Phoenix King is identical to a Diaclone toy No.10 Fire Engine, that later became Inferno of the Transformers.
 This is the earliest animated version of said toy.

 Criticism

-The film is infamous for copying designs from numerous Super Robot Series in Japan, especially Mazinger Z, Ippatsuman, Space Cruiser Yamato, Mobile Suit Gundam and many of Leiji Matsumoto's work.
-China's Astro Plan later is said to have ripped off far more numerous series.
+The film is infamous for copying designs from numerous Super Robot Series in Japan, especially Mazinger Z, Ippatsuman, Space Cruiser Yamato, Mobile Suit Gundam and many of Leiji Matsumoto's works.